d12frosted/elpa-mirror/gnu/corfu-readme.txt

     icon font, which is even supported on terminal, while kind-icon uses SVGs from monochromatic icon sets.

-  • [pcmpl-args]: Extend the Eshell/Shell Pcomplete mechanism with support for many commands.
-Similar to the Fish shell, pcmpl-args uses man page parsing to dynamically retrieve the completions and helpful annotations.

   • [Tempel]: Tiny template/snippet package with templates in Lisp syntax, which can be used in conjunction with Corfu.